 How do I register?

 Each member of the team must register separately.
 Ideally, you will have already chosen a team name, but this can be changed later.
 If you'd like to compete but don't have a team, send us an email and we'll link you up with other students who are looking for teammates.

 Seats are limited, so register early!
-The deadline for registration is Friday, March 8, at 5pm.
+The registration deadline is Friday, March 7, at 5pm.

 There is a nominal registration fee of $20, but you can apply for a registration grant.
 To do so, simply check the appropriate box on the registration form.
 These will be approved on a rolling basis, and you will find out within a few days of applying.

 Do we have to stay the entire time?